Tea vs Coffee: Which One is Better for You? - CHICHATEA

 • A 300ml cup of coffee contains about 96mg of caffeine.

 For a gentler, longer-lasting stimulation, tea is more suitable.
 However, be mindful not to overindulge in tea.
 Drinking tea on an empty stomach can cause discomfort due to its caffeine content, leading to palpitations, dizziness, and confusion.
 The recommended daily caffeine intake for adults is no more than 400mg, which translates to no more than 14 cups of green tea or 8 cups of black tea daily.
+Both tea and coffee offer unique health benefits.
+Tea is rich in antioxidants and provides a range of health advantages, including reducing the risk of diabetes, stroke, hypertension, and mortality.
+Coffee, on the other hand, is effective for quick energy boosts, reducing the risk of certain cancers, and promoting fat loss.
+Choose the beverage that best suits your needs, and enjoy it in moderation.

 Leave a comment

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.